Preppe/PandaBook/memory-bank/activeContext.md

 - Zustand (`useAuthStore`) provides a centralized and potentially more performant way to manage and access user authentication status compared to the previous Context implementation.
 - `AuthGuard` simplifies route protection logic by wrapping protected content.
 - Componentization of UI elements (cards, buttons) significantly reduced duplication and improved maintainability.
+[2025-04-19 13:49:47] - Updated backend CORS configuration in `main.ts` to allow requests from the frontend development server origin (`http://localhost:3000`).